22FAUNO-SA-Team-1/ClassProjectDocuments/CodeAnalysis.md

 ## Code Review

 ### Automated Scan Strategy
-Our Automated scan strategy, was decided in part to what we learned in class and what Keycloaks main repository had pre-made.
+Our Automated scan strategy, was decided in part to what we learned in class and what Keycloak's main repository had pre-made.
 We made minor modifications to the CodeQL yaml file from class and ran it.
 While doing so, we noted that Keycloak had some other code scanning, that we utilized.
 This included a Trivy scanner, and their own CodeQL Java scanner.
 We tried to implement SonarCloud but received an [error](https://cwiki.apache.org/confluence/display/MAVEN/MojoFailureException).

 ## Selected CWEs